 Documentary Photographer of the Year

-Our flagship competition open to all RPS members.
+Our flagship competition open to all RPS members, held every two years.

-We keep connected as a group through the Doc micro-site on the RPS website, Facebook and Flikr, Twitter and Instagram.
+We keep connected as a group through the Doc micro-site on the RPS website, Facebook and Flickr, Twitter and Instagram.